mith-r/nuggets/DESIGN.md

 - Port number printed to `stdout`
 - Errors/events logged to `stderr`
 - **Mesages to Clients**:
-    -Grid, Display, Quit, and erros
+    -Grid, Display, Quit, and errors

 ### Logic (Pseudocode)